Bobo3980/bobobot/README.md

 Download the zip open it and take out the new folder.

 install Node.js >= 14 from https://nodejs.org/en/ then:

+Navigate to the folder and run
 ```
 npm install mineflayer
+npm install discord-rpc
 ```
-Navigate to this folder and run ``` node index.js ``` put in your email, password, and server ip then you'll be good to go.
+When done with that run ``` node index.js ``` put in your email, password, and server ip then you'll be good to go.